tarwn/lessthandot-hugo/blogs/content/posts/2010-01-02-the-most-read-posts-and-most-searched-ke-2009.md

 **Operating Systems**

 Here are all the operating systems that visited our site in 2009.
-No surprises here really, I expect that Android will make great gains in the next year&#8230;keep an eye out for that Nexus One announcement by Google on January 5th<table cellspacing = "5"
+No surprises here really, I expect that Android will make great gains in the next year…keep an eye out for that Nexus One announcement by Google on January 5th<table cellspacing = "5"

 </table>